Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 With materials on-site, the installation begins.
 First, our crew will prepare the site, protecting your landscaping and property.
 If necessary, we’ll remove your old roofing material and inspect the underlying roof deck for any damage, making repairs as needed.
 Next, we install the underlayment, which acts as a vital moisture barrier.
 Finally, the metal panels are expertly cut and fitted to your roof’s specific dimensions.
 While our team handles the hard work, we encourage you to stay engaged and communicate with the project manager.
 This helps ensure the residential roofing work meets your expectations every step of the way.

-Quality Control and the Final Walk-Through
+Finishing Touches and the Final Walk-Through

 As the installation wraps up, our focus shifts to quality control.
 Our site supervisor conducts thorough checks throughout the process to ensure every detail meets our high standards.
 Once the work is complete, we’ll schedule a final walk-through with you.
 This is your opportunity to inspect the finished roof, ask questions, and point out anything you’d like us to look at more closely.
 A reputable contractor prioritizes safety and quality, and this final inspection is our way of confirming that all protocols were followed and that you are completely satisfied with the craftsmanship and final result.